csci450-comparch/assg03/README.md

 architectures, this overflow would be detected and a condition code would be set to indicate overflow, but we do not handle that for the LC-3 machine.

+The result of the addition should be saved in the destination register, so you will need to use the `DR` macro and assignment the result from the operation back into the indicated destination register.

+Also the `add` operation will cause the condition code flags to update.
+So you need to call your `update_flags()` function on the destination register after performing the operation.

 ### and - Bitwise logical AND of two values

 Once you have the `add` working, implement the `andlc`.
 The logical AND operation has exactly the same two modes as the `add` operator.
-So the code will be identical, except you will need to perform a logical `&` operation using the C and operator, rather than addition.
-Also, the logical and immediate value is signe extended, just like for `add`, for consistency and because that makes it possible to and immediate values with 1's in the higher bits if needed.
+So the code will be identical, except you will need to perform a logical bitwise and operation using the C `&` operator, rather than addition.
+Also if an immediate value is used, it is sign extended just like for `add` for consistency and because that makes it possible to and immediate values with 1's in the higher bits if needed.

 ### not - Bitwise logical NOT of a value

 Finally for this task implement the `notlc` operator.
 The logical NOT is simpler than `add` and `andlc`.
-It only as a source register and a destination register.
+It only has a source register and a destination register.
 Use the C not operator `~` to perform the operation, and again don't forget to update the condition code flags based on the result of this operation.